Residence Hall Agreement

 Insurance (health, accident, personal property)

 Residents are required to purchase the Student Health Insurance policy authorized by the University unless they provide proof of adequate coverage.
 All inquiries must be made directly to University Health Services, Waldo Hall.
-Please refer to Adelphi’s Medical Insurance website for deadlines, waiver form, contacts, and more information.
+Please refer to Adelphi’s Medical Insurance Website for deadlines, waiver forms, contacts, and more information.

 Accident insurance is a mandatory fee and is included in the resident’s University fee.